-If you withdraw your super benefits after you turn 60 years of age, you can expect to pay NO tax on those super benefits, unless you are a member of certain public sector super funds (see summary table at the end of this article).
+If you withdraw your super benefits after you turn 60 years of age, you can expect to pay NO tax on those super benefit payment, unless you are a member of certain public sector super funds (see summary table at the end of this article).

-Due to the large number of emails I receive on this topic, I’ll repeat the standard rule for most Australians: if you withdraw super benefits on or after the age of 60, your super benefit payment will be free of tax.
+Due to the large number of emails I receive on this topic, I’ll repeat the standard rule for most Australians: if you withdraw super benefit payments on or after the age of 60, your super benefit payment will be free of payments tax and income tax.
 The main exception to this standard rule is where you are a member of an untaxed scheme (some public sector funds), and some tax may still apply.
-I summarise the tax treatment of super benefits received by over-60s in the table at the end of this article.
+I summarise the tax treatment of super benefits received by over-60s later in the article, and provide a summary table at the end of this article.

-Important: Although superannuation benefits are tax-free when received on or after the age of 60, you still must satisfy a condition of release, such as retiring from the workforce, to access your super benefits before the age of 65.
+Important: Although superannuation benefits are tax-free when received on or after the age of 60, you still must satisfy a condition of release, such as retiring from the workforce or starting a transition-to-retirement pension, to access your super benefits before the age of 65.

 What about the news reports that tax-free super should be removed?

 In the foreseeable future, the super tax rules for over-60s remain in place.
-I explain how tax-free super benefits for over-60s operate later in this article, and summarise the tax treatment in the table at the end of the article.
+I explain how tax-free super benefit payments for over-60s operate in the next section, and summarise the tax treatment in the table at the end of the article.

 For the tax treatment of super benefits received before the age of 60 see SuperGuide article Retiring before the age of 60: the tax deal.